Teafed/assembly-text-editor/README.md

 # assembly-text-editor
 A text editing application written in ARM64 assembly.
+Not for practical use.